 Shame and shaming make a struggle worse, not better

 If a struggling partner admits what’s been going on in their fight, be careful not to judge or shame.
-As their partner, you may feel hurt, and understand that are likely dealing with a serious issue that started years before your relationship.
+As their partner, you may feel hurt and understand that you are likely dealing with a serious issue that started years before your relationship.
 Seeing as the average age of first exposure to porn is before age 13, their porn struggle very likely predated your relationship—their struggle is not personal, even though it can be very hurtful.

 Judging and shaming do not solve the problem, and just because they’re struggling, that doesn’t have to mean it’s automatically the end of your relationship if neither of you want it to be.